New Musical Express live review

 And the music?
 It’s a cross between post-punk and neo-folk, the epitome of girls being girlish, too close to the bone to be forgettable.

 The Switchblades’ music could be seen as a send-up of femininity were it not so earnest.
 As it is, the Blades’ reedy voices are a permanent monument to the arid landscape where most girls don’t get centre stage until they’re acting on the boys’ terms.
-These two have broken that rule and turned themselves into Alices in eccentricity i order to get a hearing.
+These two have broken that rule and turned themselves into Alices in eccentricity in order to get a hearing.

 Artifice replaces what doesn’t ever come naturally (but usually looks like it has).
 For all the sweetness, this band are more disquieting than anything much more explicitly obscene.